hmrc/tax-account-router-frontend/README.md

 ## Test the application

-To test the application execute
+To test the application execute:

 ```
 sbt test it:test